aayushmhu/htmltocsv/README.md

 # htmltocsv

-To Install This Plugin Run
+To Install This Plugin Run THis Command into your terminal

-composer require aayushmhu/yii2-htmltocsv dev-master
+"composer require aayushmhu/yii2-htmltocsv dev-master"

 To Use This Extension You Just Need to Write This